The Language of Nature/Healing Plants Walk

 Locations: Walks can be scheduled at Sebago Lake Land Reserve in Standish, Clifford Park in Biddeford, Two Lights or Crescent Beach State Parks in Cape Elizabeth, Gilsland Farm Audubon Center in Falmouth or Bradbury Mountain State Park in Pownal (near Freeport).
 Other locations are possible provided permission to lead a walk on the property is granted by the land owner.
 This is often possible on state and town parks and lands.
 Properties that are privately held or owned by nonprofit organizations are also possible on a case by case basis.

-$55 per person up to 3 hour walk two participants'
+$55 per person 2-3 hour walk two - six participants

 Half day and full day flat rates provided upon request.
 These are generally used when the cost of the walk is paid for by an organization and individuals participate at no cost.